lightwolf/HydraNSI/README.md

 > https://gitlab.com/3DelightOpenSource/HydraNSI/blob/master/nsi.pdf)

 HydraNSI can be easily compiled as a plug-in part of the USD toolset.
-It can naturally be used by any current and future application that implements the USD API as a data model, and which uses Hydra for visualisation.
+It can naturally be used by any current and future application that implements the USD API as a data model, and which uses Hydra for visualization.
 As a practical example, it can be added to the USD viewing utility **usdview**.

 ## Building